WhiteNight121/Degoogle/README.md

 #### **Google Domains**

 (Removed Google Domains as it was sold to Squarespace)

-## Other thoughts

-Remember it's a marathon not a sprint.

 ## Related Links
 Below are some links that have influenced my desisions and methodology when Degoogleing.